navipartner/docs/content/en/docs/ecommerce/shopify/how-to/webhooks/index.md

 type: docs
 ---

-It is possible to set up webhooks which allow new products created in Shopify to be synced to Business Central automatically.
+It is possible to set up webhooks which allow changes to products in Shopify to be synced to Business Central automatically.
 If webhooks are set up, when a product is registered in Shopify, Business Central will automatically mark the item as **Shopify Item**.

 #### Prerequisites